 - the appointment of Directors (including alternate Directors, if any).

-During FY 2020/21, Unitholders were given the right to endorse the appointment of the Directors of the Manager by way of ordinary resolution passed at the AGMs of Unitholders pursuant to an undertaking given by YTL Corporation Berhad to the Trustee dated 21 August 2020 (“Undertaking”).
-Accordingly, the Directors were put forth for Unitholders' endorsement of appointment at SG REIT's AGM held on 28 October 2020.
-Succession of Directors is therefore carried out when a Director indicates his desire to retire or resign or when the Director's appointment has not been endorsed or re-endorsed (whichever applicable) by the Unitholders at the relevant AGM.
-Notwithstanding that the appointments of Tan Sri (Sir) Francis Yeoh and Mr Ho Sing were endorsed by Unitholders on 28 October 2020 and the Undertaking requires the Manager to seek Unitholders' re-endorsement for the appointment of each Director no later than every third AGM of Starhill Global REIT after the relevant general meeting at which such Director's appointment was last endorsed, the Manager is seeking the re-endorsement of the appointments of Tan Sri (Sir) Francis Yeoh and Mr Ho Sing at the AGM to be held in 2021 so that eventually at any one AGM, only one-third of the Directors will seek re-endorsement.
-Pursuant to Rule 720(6) of the listing manual of the SGX-ST, information relating to the Directors to be re-endorsed is provided on pages 119 to 124 of this Annual Report.
+Unitholders were given the right to endorse the appointment of the Directors of the Manager by way of ordinary resolution passed at the AGMs of Unitholders pursuant to an undertaking given by YTL Corporation Berhad to the Trustee dated 21 August 2020 (“Undertaking”).
+Accordingly, the Directors were put forth for Unitholders’ endorsement of appointment at SG REIT’s AGM held on 28 October 2020.
+Succession of Directors is therefore carried out when a Director indicates his desire to retire or resign or when the Director’s appointment has not been endorsed or re-endorsed (whichever applicable) by the Unitholders at the relevant AGM.
+Notwithstanding that the appointments of Dato’ Yeoh Seok Kian and Mr Tan Bong Lin were endorsed by Unitholders on 28 October 2020 and the Undertaking requires the Manager to seek Unitholders’ re-endorsement for the appointment of each Director no later than every third AGM of Starhill Global REIT after the relevant general meeting at which such Director’s appointment was last endorsed, the Manager is seeking the re-endorsement of the appointments of Dato’ Yeoh Seok Kian and Mr Tan Bong Lin at the AGM to be held in 2022 so that eventually at any one AGM, only one-third of the Directors will seek re-endorsement.
+Pursuant to Rule 720(6) of the listing manual of the SGX-ST, information relating to the Directors to be re-endorsed is provided on pages 114 to 116 of this Annual Report.

 All Board appointments are approved by the Board and selection and appointment is based on merit.
-The NRC will make recommendations to the Board on these matters from 1 August 2021.
+The NRC will make recommendations to the Board on these matters.
 The criteria used by the Manager to identify and evaluate potential new Directors include:

 - relevant expertise (sector and functional) and the degree to which his or her skill set complements the skill set of the other Board members;